c3lang/c3docs-old/docs/macros.md

 }
 ```

-Obviously this can cause infinite recursion, so the actual recursion depth is limited to what the build setting `macro-recursion-depth` is set to.
+The maximum recursion depth is limited to the `macro-recursion-depth` build setting.

 ## Macro directives

-Inside of a macro, we can use the compile time statements `$if`, `$else`‚ `$each` and `$switch`.
+Inside of a macro, we can use the compile time statements `$if`, `$each` and `$switch`.
 Macros may also be recursively invoked.
+As previously mentioned, `$if` and `$switch` may also be invoked on the top level.

 ### $if, $else and $elif